hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 		ceph auth add {osd} {--in-file|-i} {path-to-osd-keyring}

-* To list the cluster’s keys and their capabilities, enter:
+* To list the cluster's keys and their capabilities, enter:

 		ceph auth list